 Underwater Photography Adventure Dive

 Take home memories that will last a lifetime (and look great on social media) when you try your hand at underwater photography or videography.
-If you don’t have your own underwater imaging equipment yet, ask your PADI Dive Center or Resort if they have rental equipment you can hire for your dive.
+If you don’t have underwater imaging equipment yet, ask your PADI Dive Center or Resort if they have rental equipment you can hire for your dive.
 This Adventure Dive can also count toward the Digital Underwater Photography Specialty course.

 Fish Identification Adventure Dive

 How many times have you come up from a dive and asked your buddy, “Did you see that fish?”
 Then you’ve gone on to try and explain what it looked like but ultimately never identified the species.
-Wouldn’t it be so much easier if you knew how to identify different families of fish and how to utilize resources such as fish ID books to locate a species immediately rather than endlessly turning pages?
+Wouldn’t it be so much easier if you knew how to identify different families of fish and how to use resources such as fish ID books to locate a species immediately rather than endlessly turning pages?
 During your Fish Identification Adventure Dive, you’ll finally unlock the secrets behind fish recognition and successful identification!
 Plus, this Adventure Dive can count toward the Fish Identification Diver Specialty course.

 Night Adventure Dive

-Not only does the underwater realm look completely different at night, you’ll also encounter a different array of marine species after the sun goes down.
+Not only does the underwater realm look completely different at night, but you’ll also encounter a different array of marine species after the sun goes down.
 During the Night Adventure Dive, you’ll learn how to plan a night dive as well as how to navigate at night and communicate with your buddy using a combination of illuminated hand signals and movements of your flashlight beam.
 This course also has an associated PADI Specialty course, namely the Night Diver Specialty course.

 junior open water upgrade - sidemount adventure dive